cheersanimesh/sentence_transformer/README.md

 ### Design Choices & Rationale

 - **Tokenizer:**
   BPE balances vocabulary size and coverage, reducing unknown tokens.
+Helps in spelling errors.

 - **Backbone:**
+   We are using RoBERTa because its fully bidirectional masked‑language‑modeling objective yields richer contextual representations by attending to both left and right context;

-  GPT-Neo’s RoPE layer and self-attention suit sentence-level encoding; being open-source allows experimentation across sizes.
+   We also experiment with GPT‑Neo’s RoPE layer and self‑attention for efficient sentence‑level encoding; both being open‑source enables easy scaling and ablation across model sizes.

 - **Pooling + Projection:**
-  Mean-pooling is simple and effective; a projection layer controls embedding dimension; ℓ₂-normalization yields consistent similarity metrics.
+  Mean‑pooling is simple and effective; a projection layer controls embedding dimension; ℓ₂‑normalization yields consistent similarity metrics.